Infamous (video game): Critical response

-Infamous received "generally positive reviews", according to review aggregator Metacritic.
+Infamous received generally positive reviews according to review aggregator website Metacritic.
 Greg Miller of IGN considered the title to be "one of the best PlayStation 3 games to date".
 Core to the game's success, according to reviewers, were the basic mechanics of the game.
 Giant Bombs Brad Shoemaker considered that Sucker Punch had "nailed the basic gameplay elements", tying all the various aspects of the game together.
 The mixture of Cole's powers with the Karma elements of the game were also praised.
 The powers and Karma system were seen to bring difficult choices to how the player approach battles.
 Both sides of the Karma system were considered to be fun to play.
 The mission structure was considered a strong asset of the game.
 According to X-Plays Matt Kiel, the missions forced the player to consider the full extent of Cole's powers through their difficulty but provided "generous" checkpoints to prevent too much frustration with the game.
 Reviewers cited the variation in side missions and how they related to the main story as positive aspects of the game.

 The presentation of Empire City was also considered to be a significant factor of the success of the game.
 The climbing and grabbing aspect was considered well done and avoided a "frustration-fest" that other games with precision jumping generally bring about, according to Miller.
 However, some reviewers noted that Cole's climbing ability was too touchy, with the character grabbing onto ledges too greedily, making it difficult to fine-tune jumps.
 In combination with Cole's other powers, Miller cited the game as having the "most original city-traversal mechanics" for an open-world game.
 The behavior of the city's population and how that was affected by the player's choice in Karma was also seen as a positive, and as a constant reminder of the game's setting.
 The game's story, particularly in the second half of the game, was considered to be strong, enhanced by presentation of the cut-scenes.
 However, the quality of these scenes was seen to negatively highlight the poor animation used for in-game generated cut-scenes and the quality of the voice work; Miller considered Cole's voice to be too gravelly for the character.